FL-/Essentials-GameOver/README.md

 # Game Over
-This script is for Pokémon Essentials.
+This plugin is for Pokémon Essentials.
 When a switch is on, its activates a game over when the player lose a battle instead of going to last healing spot.

 ## Screens
 ![](Screens/gif.gif)
 ![](Screens/screen.jpg)

 ## Compatibility
 Doesn't work on Essentials versions older than v19.
-To see other script versions, look at [all branches](../../branches/all).
+To see other Essentials versions, look at [all branches](../../branches/all).

 ## Installation
 - Follow FL's [Essentials plugin installation instructions](https://github.com/FL-/Misc/tree/main/Guides/EssentialsInstallPlugin).